algolia/gatsby-plugin-algolia/README.md

 });

 // gatsby-config.js
-const myQuery = `{
+const myQuery = `
+  query {
     pages: allSitePage {
       nodes {
         # try to find a unique id for each node
         # if this field is absent, it's going to
         # be inserted by Algolia automatically
         # and will be less simple to update etc.
         objectID: id
         component
         path
         componentChunkName
         jsonName
         internal {
           type
           contentDigest
           owner
         }
       }
     }
-}`;
+  }
+`;

 const queries = [
   {